andresg9108/manyp/README.md

 npm i
 ~~~

-Now we can execute the following command, that makes our project listen to the changes and automatically execute the corresponding commands.
+Now we can execute the following command that makes our project be aware of the changes to automatically execute the corresponding commands.

 ~~~
 npm start
 ~~~

-In the development phase, the project must always be listening to changes.
-With this we can already enter the following URL and see our project for the first time.
+In the development phase, the project must always be attentive to changes and to exit you just have to use Ctrl + C. With this we can enter the following URL and see our project for the first time.

 **http://localhost/myproject/web/**

-Also, it is recommended to add the "Livereload" extension for "Google Chrome" or "Mozilla Firefox".
-This will instruct these browsers to refresh the page the moment they detect a change, but remember to listen to the project with the "npm start" command and activate "Livereload" in the browser you want.
+Also it is recommended to add the extension "Livereload" for "Google Chrome" or "Mozilla Firefox".
+This will tell these browsers to refresh the page the moment they detect a change, but always remember to run the "npm start" command and activate "Livereload" in your browser.

 - [Extension for Google Chrome.](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=es "Extension for Google Chrome.")
 - [Extension for Mozilla Firefox.](https://addons.mozilla.org/es/firefox/addon/livereload-web-extension "Extension for Mozilla Firefox.")